Open water swimming at the 2025 World Aquatics Championships – Women's 3 km knockout sprint: Event description

-The event featured three rounds of swimming in the open water – the heats (preliminary rounds), semifinal and final.
+The event featured three rounds of swimming in the open water – the heats, semifinal and final.

 The heats consisted of two 1500-metre races, and the top ten finishers of each race qualified for the semifinal.
 The semifinal consisted of a single 1000-metre race, from which the top ten finishers qualified for the final.
 The final was a 500-metre sprint which determined the finishing positions.
 Each round consisted of a single four-corner loop, which was sized according to the distance of the round.
+(Note: For example, in the second round, the four-corner loop was 1000 m long.)
 The event took place off the coast of Palawan Beach, Sentosa.

 Background

 Italy's Ginevra Taddeucci, Australia's Moesha Johnson and Monaco's Lisa Pou were considered the most likely to win the race because of their success in the women's 10 km race a few days earlier.
 Germany's Isabel Gose and Kseniia Misharina, representing the Neutral Athletes B team, were also considered likely contenders due to their pool speed.
 Bettina Fábián of Hungary won the event at the 2025 European Championships.

 This was the first time this event was held at the World Aquatics Championships.
+The event was first seen at the 2024 World Junior Open Water Championships.
+It had also taken place at the 2025 European Open Water Championships and at two of the stops of the 2025 Open Water Swimming World Cup.